Timothy-ZhangYF/Portfolio/README.md

 # Project Portfolio

 Welcome to my project showcase!
-This repository serves as a central hub linking to my school and independent Python projects.
+This repository serves as a central hub linking to my school and independent projects.

 ---